Our Bourbon Sweet Tea Cocktail is a perfect example of the bourbon lover’s tenacity to create bourbon excellence.

-No matter the time of year, those who enjoy bourbon will find an excuse to drink, even to bend the season to whatever bourbon endeavors they can conjure up.
+No matter the time of year, those who enjoy rich bourbon will find an excuse to drink, even to bend the season to whatever bourbon endeavors they can conjure up.

 Bourbon Sweet Tea Cocktail

-When I think of summer, I think of long-smoldering days that can only be tamed by tall frosty glasses of summertime tea with a boozy bourbon punch.
+When I think of summer, I think of long, smoldering days that can only be tamed by tall, frosty glasses of summertime tea with a boozy bourbon punch.

 Enjoy our Bourbon Sweet Tea on those endless hot summer days.
 Perfect!

-I also love how Owl’s Brew tea cocktail mixers are 100% organic so you can feel good about enjoying their line of products whenever and wherever.
+I also love how Owl’s Brew tea cocktail mixers are 100% organic, so you can feel good about enjoying their line of products whenever and wherever.

-A Good Mixing Bourbon.
-What distinguishes sour mash bourbon from traditional bourbon whiskey is how it gets its start.
-Sour mash whiskey is made with the leftovers from a previous bourbon batch, and this process makes for a sweeter flavor and bourbon elicits richer in-depth caramel, maple, and vanilla notes with a light oakey finish.
-I used Henry McKenna Sour Mash Bourbon for this cocktail recipe, but feel free to use your favorite mixing bourbon.
+This process makes for a sweeter flavor, and bourbon elicits richer, in-depth caramel notes, maple, and vanilla notes with a light oakey finish.
+I used Henry McKenna Sour Mash Bourbon for this cocktail recipe, but feel free to use your favorite bourbon.

 Honey Simple Syrup.
 To give this cocktail its naturally sweet taste, I made a homemade honey simple syrup using one cup of water, one cup of water, and two tablespoons of raw lavender honey.
 Use whatever kind of honey you have on hand.